 However, our beloved BRO never disappoints.
 A brand new route connecting Manali to Leh via Zanskar has been constructed and most of the route is near completion or ready state.
 Some patches might not be developed.
 And, somewhere the road barely exists, if at all.
 However, that is the real charm of Ladakh road diaries and this route DOES NOT DISAPPOINT.

 If you’re looking for sheer isolation and stunning beauty synonymous with Ladakh, then I urge you to explore this wonderfully beautiful route.
 Yes, the journey is long.
 Yes, it will take you through many tough patches.
 But, will it be worth it?
 Absolutely, without a doubt!

-Let’s begin with covering the entire journey and how it will pan out for you.
-In the upcoming sections I will pen down the detailed distances between key points, things you need to keep in mind and the overall day plan for your easy reference!
+Let’s begin by covering the entire journey and how it will pan out for you.
+In the upcoming sections, I will pen down the detailed distances between key points, things you need to keep in mind, and the overall day plan for your easy reference!